-The summer sun and the smell of SPF go together like sand and the sea; ice cream and hot weather, swimsuits and flip-flops.
-And so on.
-Think about it; that sunscreen smell instantly transports you to summer days.
-As for sunscreen in winter, it doesn’t evoke the same thoughts.
-While it makes sense for SPF to be part of your summer memories and routine, you may be wrong to reserve this skincare product for only a few months out of the year.
-Using sunscreen in winter—whether it’s necessary or not—is a topic we’ve seen debated, and we’d like to put it to rest.
-Here, learn the facts about whether you should wear sunscreen on cold, winter days, too.
+The summer sun and the scent of sunscreen go together like sand and the ocean, ice cream and cones, swimsuits and flip-flops — we could go on, but you get it.
+That smell of sunscreen transports you to days spent by the pool and playing volleyball on the beach with friends.
+But just because you can’t do those things in the winter doesn’t mean you should nix the SPF too.
+While it makes sense for SPF to be part of your summer memories and routine, you’d be wrong to reserve this skin care staple for only the warm weather months.
+Whether or not we need to use sunscreen during winter is a topic we’ve seen debated often — but it shouldn’t be, and we’d like to put it to rest.
+So here, we’re sharing the facts about why you should wear sunscreen on cold, winter days, too.

 Do You Need To Use Sunscreen in Winter?

 We can jump right into things: Yes, wearing sunscreen in the winter is a necessity.
 While you likely associate the sun’s damaging rays with having them beat down on you and feeling the heat on your skin, the sun comes out even when it’s cold.
 Beyond that, the sun can also damage your skin when it’s cloudy.

 According to the Skin Cancer Foundation, UVA rays can penetrate through clouds.
 Snow also reflects up to 80 percent of the sun’s UV light, as per the Skin Cancer Foundation, so those rays are hitting you twice.
 That’s the potential for double the damage the UV rays otherwise can leave.
 They also can reach your skin through glass, so don’t assume you’re protected solely by avoiding outdoor winter activities.